mgrahamjo/kit/README.md

 # Kit

-Scaffolds a universal single page app using [Oat](https://github.com/mgrahamjo/oat) on [Express](http://expressjs.com), with the following tooling:
+Scaffolds a single page vanilla ES2015 app with the following tooling:

 - Transpiles ES6 with Babel
 - Bundles CommonJS modules with Browserify